 The referrals were always from Doctors or Specialists.
 Had many very interesting and challenging cases and loved using my creativity and problems solving skills to work out what would be best for each person.

-These are some of the garments I made for those suffering with different problems.
+These are some of the garments I made for those suffering from different problems.

 - Breast Prosthetics and bras and bathing costume